akashbis2021/High_performance-mode-Ondemand-mode/README.md

 #How to setup High-performance mode && Ondemand-mode service

  CAUTION:---
- ** copy any one service from two service's (High / Ondemand), which you want to create a service
+ ** copy any one service from two service's (High / Ondemand), which you want to create
     that run's automatically at the booting time **

  just copy that service in /etc/systemd/system/